Tag

 Some flavors heavy on resources

 Ubuntu is one of the most popular flavors of Linux and is strongly recommended for Linux newbies, as it’s extremely accessible.
-That’s why we’ve already featured two variations of Ubuntu in this guide, but it’s worth considering the main Ubuntu release itself.
+That’s why we’ve already two variations of Ubuntu in this guide, but it’s worth considering the main Ubuntu release itself.

 New versions of Ubuntu are released every six months, and every other year the developer Canonical releases an LTS (long term support) version of Ubuntu.
 These guarantee five years of security and general maintenance updates, so you can carry on using your machine without the hassle of running a full upgrade every few months.
 Standard releases are supported for one year only.